ADHD ORGANIZING TIPS | Kitchens & Pantries

 Focus on organizing everything in your kitchen so that things are super easy to find, access, and put away quickly.
 Avoid stacking too many things on top of each other or placing frequently used items in hard-to-reach areas.
 Overcrowding and over-nesting make things hard to put away and retrieve.

-Use an expandable tiered shelf to store spices and canned food so you can see every single thing you have.
+Use an expandable tiered shelf to store spices in your spice cabinet and canned food so you can see every single thing you have.
 As a rule, unless you rarely use it, if you can’t find and grab it quickly, find a simpler way to store it.
 Your goal is not to have to look for anything that is hiding behind something else.

 5. Store things vertically.